orizens/orizens.com/src/pages/blog/2017-01-01-lessons-learned-from-creating-a-typeahead-with-rxjs-and-angular-2.md

       });
   }</pre>

-The actual logics which makes a jsonp call to get the list of suggestions according to the value of the input, is implemented in the &#8220;**listenAndSuggest()**&#8221; function.
+The actual logics which makes a jsonp call to get the list of suggestions according to the value of the input, is implemented in the &#8220;**listenAndSuggest()**" function.

 This time, the code listens to keyup strokes (since we do want to allow a character to apply into the input), filtering out any non characters keys with &#8220;**validateKeyCode()**&#8220;.
 Here I set a debounce of 400ms as a reasonable time for not doing too many request in a given time.
-I use &#8220;**distinctUntilChanged()**&#8221; to filter the stream for the same value &#8211; which again prevents unnecessary requests.
+I use &#8220;**distinctUntilChanged()**" to filter the stream for the same value - which again prevents unnecessary requests.
 Then, the filter for an empty string becomes relevant before the code makes the actual request.

-Now, i&#8217;m using &#8220;switchMap&#8221; since i&#8217;m expecting to pass a new observable which should be returned from the &#8220;**suggest(query)**&#8221; function.
+Now, i'm using &#8220;switchMap" since i'm expecting to pass a new observable which should be returned from the &#8220;**suggest(query)**" function.

 The subscribe starts the execution of this stream, saves the results and sets the suggestions box to show the relevant view.
-Since this code is not connected to angular, I have to use the &#8220;**markForCheck()**&#8221; to instruct angular to re-render the component and its parent, regardless of the change detection strategy that is used.
+Since this code is not connected to angular, I have to use the &#8220;**markForCheck()**" to instruct angular to re-render the component and its parent, regardless of the change detection strategy that is used.
 An **important** note in this context is that in order to achieve this chain of operations and decisions, **without** RxJs, I would have written a much more complex code, probably one that would not fit a single short function like this one.

 <pre class="lang:default decode:true ">listenAndSuggest() {
     return Observable.fromEvent(this.element.nativeElement, 'keyup')